 You also choose one optional module from the School of Life Sciences or from other schools in the University.
 Options from within the School of Life Sciences are as follows:

-In this module, you will be introduced to the physiology of the major systems eg cardiovascular, nervous, and musculoskeletal, mostly in man, including some aspects of drug action.
+In this module, you will be introduced to the physiology of major systems such as cardiovascular, nervous, and musculoskeletal, including some aspects of drug action.
 This module will allow you to understand your biochemical and genetics knowledge in the context of the intact organism.
 This module includes lectures and laboratory classes.

 Fundamentals of Neuroscience